alliemeetsfungi/QIIME2_Help/QIIME2_SOP.md

 <br>
 ### Bacteria (and other prokaryotes) Databases
 **Genome Taxonomy Database (GTDB)**
 <brThe database website can be found [HERE](https://gtdb.ecogenomic.org/).
-Sequences can be pulled using Qiime2 with the code below based on GTDP Version 220.0.
+Sequences can be pulled using QIIME 2 with the code below based on GTDP Version 220.0.
 ```
 qiime rescript get-gtdb-data \
   --p-version 220.0 \